JMB446/Final-Project/README.md

 # Results
 Trashcans: The neighborhood that has the most trashcans per square miles is North Shore.

-Playgrounds: The neighborhood that has the most playgrounds per square miles is ...
+Playgrounds: The neighborhood that has the most playgrounds per square miles is Allegheny Center.

 # Conclusion
 Based on our measure of "bestness," the best neighborhood in Pittsburgh is... !